xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreFacade/README.md

 - The Facade pattern allows us to combine these classes into a single class that can handle the notification processing.

+- This is all done without exposing the complexity of the underlying objects.

 ## Definitions

 #### Facade: